senselogic/GAME_DEVELOPMENT_TEST/README.md

     *   The game-paused menu.
     *   The game-title screen.
     *   The game-options screen.
+    *   The hero vertical aiming IK.
+    *   The hero foot height IK.
     *   The enemy minimap.
     *   The text localization.